Debtors with questions regarding the setoff process may call our Customer Call Center at:

 Transfers and Fees

 After final setoff can be effected, monies can be remitted to the creditor agency.
 Monies are transferred the 1st and the 16th of each month or the first business day after such date.
 A receipt is mailed to the debtor and the creditor agency receives an email with the list of transfers.
 Setoff Program keeps a percentage of the amount collected and transfers the net amount to the creditor agency.
 State agencies receive 83% of the gross amount collected and municipalities receive 81% or 76% if the debt required Setoff Program to research debtor information.
 State agencies receive the monies in the form of an interfund voucher and municipalities receive an ACH deposit.
-Upon receipt of the net amount from Setoff Program, the creditor agency should credit their debtor's record account balance for the full gross amount that was setoff for that debt.
+Upon receipt of the net amount from Setoff Program, the municipality should credit their debtor's record account balance for the full gross amount that was setoff for that debt.
+State agencies should post the net amount after fees have been withheld per K.S.A.
+75-6204, as amended.

 - Contact the Setoff program and provide the following: